 There are 5 steps you need to complete.

-Step 4: Add the sign up box/form to your blog pages or sidebar widgets by pasting [mailbag_mailchimp] to the posts and pages.
-Make sure the Editor is switched to Text, not Visual, otherwise the form won’t show up.
+Step 4: Add the sign up box/form to your blog pages or sidebar widgets by pasting the shortcode (example [ctct form=”20″]) to the posts and pages.
+Make sure the Editor is switched to Text, not Visual, otherwise the form won't show up.

-Step 5: Start writing emails in Mailchimp under “Campaigns” and see how your earlier visitors come back to your blog:)
+Step 5: Start writing emails in Constant Contact under “Campaigns” and see how your earlier visitors come back to your blog:)

-How to send emails and start new campaigns on MailChimp
+How to send emails and start new campaigns on Constant Contact

-Here’s how you can get started with sending emails in Mailchimp:
+Here's how you can get started with sending emails in Constant Contact:

 2. Select the format you want to use.
-My suggestion is to go with a Plain Text Campaign.
+My suggestion is to go with the Blank template.
 It can be read on every device that allows to check emails.
-As long as there are tens of different email softwares used, it’s a risk to develop newsletters with very advanced design elements – each software can display it a bit differently.
+It's a bit risky to develop newsletters with very advanced design elements because each email provider may display these differently.

 3. Now fill in the heading and other details.
-Heading (also known as subject) is the most important part of every newsletter – it determines whether a person opens the newsletter or not.
+The subject is the most important part of every newsletter – it determines whether a person opens the newsletter or not.
+Delete the top image (unless you want to put in a header image).
+Add a Text by clicking the “Text” button.

 4. Write the text for the newsletter.
-Keep the body part short if you’re linking out to your latest blog post.
-It can be longer if the reader doesn’t have to go outside of the email.
-Also, make sure the newsletter is personal, for that you can use special tags (see on the picture below).
+Keep the body part short if you're linking out to your latest blog post.
+It can be longer if the reader doesn't have to go outside of the email.
+Also, make sure the newsletter is personal by adding the first name, for that you can insert contact details (see on the picture below).

 Some Do's and Don'ts You Should Know